-I can’t tell you how many times I have unwillingly played chicken with a random walking straight towards me…ooooow who’s going to move out of the way first.
+I can’t tell you how many times I have unwillingly played chicken with a random walking straight towards me *hmmmm, who’s going to move out of the way first*.
 Then, of course, you have those people who I think enjoy brushing past you on purpose.
 Don’t be that person, just follow the social distancing rules.
-There in place for a reason.
+They are there for a reason.
 TO.
 KEEP.
 YOU.
 SAFE!

 Social distancing rules are pretty obvious in places like cafes.
-They can only have a set amount of people in at a time, and tables need to be spaced out.
+They can only have a set amount of people dining in at any one time, and tables need to be spaced out.

 In our office, the rostering system makes sure every second desk is empty.
 Only four people are allowed in the lift at a time.
 It can take a while to get in and out of the building, but I’m glad these rules are in place.